 Galvanized Pipes and Tubes Life Expectancy

-GI pipes or galvanized steel pipes and tubes have generally an average life expectancy anywhere between 25 and 7o years depending on various factors such as the region’s weather conditions and types of industries used in.
-The factors which affect lifespan of galvanized pipes are water impurities, humidity, chemicals, environmental conditions, indoor and outdoor applications.
+GI pipes or galvanized steel pipes and tubes have generally an average life expectancy of anywhere between 25 and 7o years depending on various factors such as the region’s weather conditions and the types of industries used.
+The factors which affect the lifespan of galvanized pipes are water impurities, humidity, chemicals, environmental conditions, and indoor and outdoor applications.

-GI Pipes and Tubes Manufacturers and Suppliers in Middle East
+GI Pipes and Tubes Manufacturers and Suppliers in the Middle East

-Sparsteel Industries is one of the most preferred and leading galvanized pipes and tubes manufacturers and suppliers in the UAE, Saudi Arabia and other Middle East and MENA countries for many years.
-Spar Steel manufactures and exports galvanized steel pipes in different dimensions and shapes as per need of clients at competitive price in the market.
+Sparsteel Industries is one of the most preferred and leading galvanized pipes and tube manufacturers and suppliers in the UAE, Saudi Arabia, and other Middle East and MENA countries for many years.
+Spar Steel manufactures and exports galvanized steel pipes in different dimensions and shapes as per the needs of clients at competitive prices in the market.

 1. Blogger— specialist in scaffolding products analysis and recommendation of safe quality products to construction companies.

 2. Web Content Writers—200K pages SEO based website content written for different companies across world.